 Thus, our first goal was to develop a national mid-IR SSL with reference measurements for Switzerland to deliver 16 key chemical and physical soil proxies.
-This SSL includes soils and their analysis data from the long-term Swiss soil monitoring network (NABO; 71 agricultural sites with times series measurements, n = 596) and the Swiss biodiversity monitoring (BDM) network (1094 grid-locations, n = 3778).
+This SSL includes soils and their analysis data from the long-term Swiss Soil Monitoring Network (NABO; 71 agricultural sites with time series measurements; n = 596) and the Swiss Biodiversity Monitoring (BDM) network (1094 grid locations; n = 3778).
 This is the first operational SSL for Switzerland in the mid-IR that allows means for spectral estimation with sufficient existing soil diversity.
 The second goal was to develop general rule-based models for all available soil properties using the CUBIST algorithm.
-Further, we wanted to infer important spectral regions in the models and their chemical associations, which we illustrated with the estimation of total carbon (C) contents.
+Furthermore, we wanted to infer important spectral regions in the models and their chemical associations, which we illustrated with the estimation of total carbon (C) contents.

-For soil monitoring and also for determining C stocks, it is crucial to obtain locally accurate spectral estimates of key soil properties such as organic C contents, from high soil variability of large SSLs and over time.
+For soil monitoring and also for determining C stocks, it is crucial to obtain locally accurate spectral estimates of key soil properties, such as organic C contents, from high soil variability in large SSLs and over time.
 This was our motivation to design a predictive transfer workflow that was adaptive to soils' composition and properties for each long-term monitoring site.
-Hence, our third goal was to leverage the SSL with its spatial and temporal variability of soils to derive local calibrations by transfer learning with RS-LOCAL.
-Specifically, we aimed for showing local models' capacity to reproducing time-series measurements (starting from 1985) of soil C at the Swiss agricultural long-term monitoring sites based on spectral analyses and two calibration samples per site.
+Hence, our third goal was to leverage the SSL with its spatial and temporal variability in soils to derive local calibrations by transfer learning with RS-LOCAL.
+Specifically, we aimed at showing local models' capacity to reproduce time series measurements (starting from 1985) of soil C at the Swiss agricultural long-term monitoring sites based on spectral analyses and two calibration samples per site.
 To the best of our knowledge, there is no study yet that has evaluated the usefulness of a large and diverse SSL for systematic soil monitoring.
-We therefore wanted to design a local calibration strategy using transfer learning, that would be effective in reducing (conditional) errors at monitoring plots compared to the general rules derived in the first aim.
-Furthermore, we had a strong interest in identifying the mechanisms, considering both soil knowledge and data distributions, of how such a local transfer would induce locally-adaptive soil estimation.
+We, therefore, wanted to design a local calibration strategy using transfer learning, that would be effective in reducing (conditional) errors at monitoring plots compared to the general rules derived in the first aim.
+Furthermore, we had a strong interest in identifying the mechanisms, considering both soil knowledge and data distributions, of how such a local transfer would induce locally adaptive soil estimation.

-In brief, our work addresses three objectives: (1) developing a national SSL, (2) building general prediction models using CUBIST, and (3) build site-specific (local) prediction models using RS-LOCAL.
+In brief, our work addresses the following three objectives: (1) developing a national SSL, (2) building general prediction models using CUBIST and (3) building site-specific (local) prediction models using RS-LOCAL.

-2 Material and Methods
+2 Material and methods